 Where are the best swimming holes in New England?
-From Maine to Massachusetts, here are 10 of our favorites places to cool off.
+Here are 10 of our favorite places to cool off.

 For a truly old-fashioned, New England dose of summer pleasure, get your bathing suit and go jump in a swimming hole.
-We polled waterfall and swimming-hole experts for their top picks from Maine to Massachusetts for the 10 best swimming holes in New England.
+We polled waterfall and swimming-hole experts for their top picks for the 10 best swimming holes in New England.

 A giant pothole below a 10-foot waterfall was a local best-kept secret for years, but now savvy swimmers know it lies just a few miles beyond Sunday River Ski Resort.
 There are even a few picnic tables here, so pack a lunch and stay for the day.
 Get there: From the junction of ME 5, ME 26, and US-2 in downtown Bethel, take the combined highway ME 5 north, ME 26 north and US-2 east, heading towards the Sunday River Ski Resort and the town of Newry.
 Travel on this highway for 2.7 miles and take a left onto Sunday River Rd, which is the access road for the ski resort.
 Travel on Sunday River Rd for 2.1 miles and you will approach a fork in the road.
 Veer right and continue another 1.0 mile to another fork.
 Fork right again, and travel an additional 4.4 miles along Sunday River Rd (turning into dirt at mile 3.1).
 Next you will want to take a left onto a dirt road that immediately travels over two old bridges.
 Just after the bridges, take a right and follow this new dirt road for 0.6 mile and the large parking pull offs will be on the right.